zngong/react-demos/README.md

 This is a simple demos of React.js.

-## How to use
+## How to use and matters need attention

-First copy the demos into your disk.
+Copy the demos code to the hard disk to run

 ```bash
 $ git clone https://github.com/zngong/react-demos.git
 ```

-Then play with the source files under the repo's demo* directories.

-## HTML Template
+## Demo HTML Template

 ```html
 <!DOCTYPE html>